maicaballangan/maicaballangan/README.md

-# Hi, I'm Maica!
+# Konnichiwa, my name is Maica!

-I am a **Polyglot Full Stack Engineer & SRE** based in Tokyo with a passion for clean architecture and optimizing workflows and performance.
+I am a **Full Stack Engineer & SRE** based in Tokyo with a passion for clean architecture and optimizing workflows & performance.

 **By morning,** I am my own personal barista, pulling the perfect manual espresso shot.

 **By day,** I modern and re-architect fossilized, ancient artifacts written in COBOL, .NET, Django, or even J2EE to modern cloud-native frameworks like Java SpringBoot or Python FastAPI.
 Transforming legacy systems into high-performance, maintainable assets

 **By night,** I hunt down latency bottlenecks, delete digits from company cloud bills, supercharge CI pipelines for maximum developer efficiency, and play cozy farming games like Stardew Valley, Harvest Moon, and Sakuna: Of Rice and Ruin.

 ---